neotermx/norgx/README.md

 A terminal editor for the [Norg](https://github.com/nvim-neorg/neorg) file format.

-No more lua, plugin managers, or treesitter headaches.
-Just install and start norging..
+No more lua, plugin managers, or treesitter dependencies.
+Just install and start norging...

 ![norgx editor screenshot](images/screenshot.png)